 Homeschooled children can go on to attending TAFE and university, complete apprenticeships and gain employment.
 There’s plenty of support available and many pathways to higher education and employment.

 There are many ways to homeschool – it’s as individual as your family is!
 It can involve using a structured curriculum, creating your own eclectic learning path, or just following your child’s interests and seeing where that leads.
 Often families use a combination of these options – it really is up to you to decide what works for you and your children.

-It’s worth noting that homeschooling is a lot more flexible than attempting traditional schooling from home, which is what we have all been experiencing during lockdown.
-For example, structured homeschool learning may take up only an hour or two of your time each day, instead of the longer sessions often required by schools.
+It’s worth noting that homeschooling is a lot more flexible than attempting traditional schooling from home.
+For example, structured homeschool learning may take up only an hour or two of your time each day, instead of the longer sessions involved in a typical school day.